zmnbgd/100DaysOfSwift/README.md

 When I say “conversation” I don’t mean that the object literally transformed, instead it’s just converting how Swift treats the object, telling that an object it thought was type A is actually type E.

+Closures

+Swift has another type of data that is used extensively in Swift, and it’s called a closure.
+Closure can be thought of as a variable that holds code, so where an nteger holds 0 a closure holds lines a lines of Swift code.
+It’s different to a function, because closures are a data type in their own right you can pass a closure as a oarameter or store it as a  property.
+Closures also capture the enviroment where are created, which means they take copy of the values that are inside them.